-- 12. CANDIDACY FOR THE D.M.A.
-To achieve candidacy, the student must: - Complete all required coursework - Complete all required recitals but one - Pass the foreign language proficiency exam(s) - Enroll in one semester of MUSI 750 (performance majors) or MUSI 800 (composition majors), resulting in a document proposal approved by the GSC - Pass the comprehensive exams (written and oral) - Form a Doctoral Defense Committee
+12. CANDIDACY FOR THE DMA.
+To achieve candidacy, the student must:

+- Complete all required coursework

+- Complete all required recitals but one

+- Enroll in one semester of MUSI 750 (performance majors) or MUSI 800 (composition majors), resulting in a document proposal approved by the Graduate Studies Committee

+- Pass the comprehensive exams (written and oral)

+- Form a Doctoral Defense Committee

 The Doctoral Defense Committee consists of at least three Shepherd School faculty members.
 This committee will consist of a director (who must be a member of the Musicology or Composition/Theory departments), their major teacher, and a member of the complementary academic department.
-(In other words, if a Musicologist is the student's Director, then a member of the Composition/Theory department must also be asked to serve, and vise-versa.)
+(In other words, if a Musicologist is the student's Director, then a member of the Composition/Theory department must also be asked to serve, and vice-versa.)
 The Director of Graduate Studies will name an additional committee member from outside the Shepherd School.

-When all of the above listed things have been completed, the Shepherd School Graduate Office will prepare a Petition of Candidacy that is sent to the Rice Office of Graduate Studies.
+When all of the above listed things have been completed, the Shepherd School Graduate Office will prepare a Petition of Candidacy that is sent to the Rice Office of Graduate Postdoctoral Studies.
 It can be submitted at any time, but it must be submitted by November 1 (for January conferral) or by February 1 (for May conferral) of the academic year in which the student expects to graduate.
 At this time the topic for his or her doctoral composition or doctoral document will also be registered with the Graduate Office.

 13. DOCTORAL DOCUMENT AND DEFENSE.
 The doctoral document or composition is written under the supervision of (or "directed" by) a member of the History or Composition/Theory departments.
 The students are expected to work in close consultation with the Director and must agree to and follow a suitable schedule for the completion of the document or composition.
 As work on the doctoral document or composition approaches completion, the student should set the defense date with the SSM Graduate Office.
-The defense 13.
-8/16/16.
-8:52 AM must take place before the last week of the semester.
+The defense must take place before the last week of the semester.
 A complete draft must be submitted to the thesis director at least three weeks prior to the defense date.
 Once approved by the thesis director, the final draft should be submitted to the remaining members of the Doctoral Defense Committee no less than two weeks before the defense date.
 The student must ascertain if the committee members want their copy in printed or electronic form.
 The document or composition will be evaluated by the student's Doctoral Defense Committee, (see #12 above), which will administer the public oral examination as described in the Rice General Announcements.

-Oral examinations for the doctoral degree must be publicly announced at least two weeks in advance of the defense.
-Oral examination announcements are submitted to the Office of Graduate and Postdoctoral Studies by entering the information into the Graduate Students Thesis Defense Announcement form at http://events.rice.edu/rgs/index.cfm.
+Doctoral Dissertation and Document defenses must be publicly announced at least two weeks in advance of the defense.
+These announcements are submitted to the Office of Graduate and Postdoctoral Studies by entering the information into the Graduate Students Thesis Defense Announcement form at https://events.rice.edu/rgs cfm.
 An automatically generated email will be sent to the Office of Research and Graduate Studies once the defense form has been submitted.